Date of last update: 11 January 2018

 Can a website user block cookies?

-As we’ve explained above, cookies help you get the most out of our website.
+As we’ve described above, cookies help you get the most out of our website.

 If you do not wish the cookies to be stored on your device, please use the options of your internet browser to erase previously set cookies, to block any future cookies or to warn you before a cookie is stored on your device.